thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 ## A Little Rant

 It's worth adding a small note about how frustrating social media can be sometimes: I replied relatively soon to the original post from Andrew Price, but at that time there were already 120 messages before mine.
-Not matter how much I tried, he never saw my post.
+No matter how much I tried, he never saw my post.

 This is frustrating for me, because I had something cool (simple, but cool) to show, and nobody would listen.
 But it's frustrating for anyone asking for help as well - they will likely never read the answer that someone might have.

-To add to the frustration, Blendere Meme soon shared the OP on Facebook.
+To add to the frustration, Blender Meme soon shared the OP on Facebook.
 Same process, same level of visibility, near zero.

 ![](normal_maps_meme.jpg)